 Keeping Water Out of Your Fuel System

-If water happens to find its way into your fuel system, the results are not pleasant.
-In worst-case scenarios, the entire fuel tank might have to been drained of the corrupted fuel and disposed of.
+If water happens to find its way into your fuel system, the results are not pleasant—or cheap.
+In worst-case scenarios, the entire fuel tank might have to been drained of the corrupted fuel and disposed of by a professional.

 To eliminate such expensive headaches, here are some ways to keep water out of your fuel tank: